iavr/drvq/README.md

 ### Citation

-Please cite our paper
+Please cite the following paper if you use this software.

 Yannis Avrithis.
 [Quantize and Conquer: A dimensionality-recursive solution to clustering, vector quantization, and image retrieval](http://image.ntua.gr/iva/publications/qc).
 In Proceedings of International Conference on Computer Vision (ICCV 2013), December 2013.

-if you use this software.